The Power of Forgiveness

 ~Hebrews 12:29b ESV

-The page contained a lengthy list of offenses I needed to forgive.
+The paper contained a lengthy list of offenses I needed to forgive.
 My heart was heavy as I thought back over the impact this person’s choices made on my life.
 Earlier in the day, my counselor challenged me to take the paper and burn it.
 This symbolic act of forgiving and letting go would stave off the bitterness, anger, and resentment that unforgiveness inevitably brings.
-She said letting go would free my hands to grab hold of the love, joy, and peace I deserved and enable me to begin the process of experiencing true freedom.
+She said letting go would free my hands to grab hold of the love, joy, and peace I deserved and enable me to begin the process of experiencing freedom.

 “And I will be to her a wall of fire all around,” declares the Lord, “and I will be the glory in her midst.”